HOW FOOD TRANSFORMS

 REAL STORIES THAT CELEBRATE HOW NUTRITION CAN IMPART WISDOM, FOSTER CONFIDENCE, AND REPROGRAM THE MIND/BODY/SOUL

 Over the years, we’ve been privy to thousands of metamorphoses, due in large part to food.
-It was in fact, two distinct and personal journeys that was the springboard for Sakara.
+It was in fact, two distinct and personal journeys that were the springboard for Sakara.
 We’ve witnessed people with chronic illnesses, debilitating insecurities, serious health issues, and emotional blocks change completely through the lens of what and how they eat.

 The source of these changes trace back to our science-backed nutrition—a regimen of foods that nourish the microbiome; are rich in diversity, minerals, and nutrients; and unwaver in the quest for quality.
 But just as impactful as these nutritional pillars, is the soul work happening in tandem with radically caring for our bodies.
 Eating this way is a catalyst for reprogramming thought patterns, habits, narratives, minds, and souls.
 It’s beyond physical.